swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 our love for the game and our various approaches to self-improvement.
 As we were finishing Stephanie Yin (1P) came in and we chatted briefly about her new Go school in Flushing, New York!
-Ien and I plan to check it out at the soonest opportunity.
+We plan to check it out at the soonest opportunity.

 At this point it was getting close to 1pm so I walked quickly back to the main hall where the tables were prepped for the pro simuls.
 There's a